greenarmor/bamboo/README.md

 ```
 Then visit http://127.0.0.1:9501 to view the default application.

+### Working from source

+Cloning this repository instead of using `composer create-project`?
+Run `composer install` in the project root before invoking
+the Bamboo CLI or web front controller so that the Composer autoloader is available.

 ## Documentation
 - Installation walkthroughs, CLI references, and upgrade notes are published in the [Docs directory](docs/).
 - The latest rendered documentation is available on the [GitHub Pages site](https://greenarmor.github.io/bamboo/).